What is the spiritual meaning of stomach issues, like gastric burns, stomach ulcers, or stomach pain?

 #6 Prescription Medicines

-Avoid taking unnecessary medicines which make your symptoms worse, such as – Aleve (Naproxen), Advil (Ibuprofen), and Aspirin.
+Avoid taking unnecessary medicines that make your symptoms worse, such as – Aleve (Naproxen), Advil (Ibuprofen), and Aspirin.

 Overconsumption of caffeinated beverages (more than 400 milligrams of caffeine per day) can cause heartburn, upset stomach, abdominal pain, or inflammation of the lining of the stomach.